Mastering Voice Search Optimization - People Development Magazine

 Purpose: Maps common voice search queries.

-How it helps: The PAA sections in the Google SERPs will give you an idea of the things users would ask, thereby allowing you to optimize the content for the voice assistants such as Google Assistant and Siri.
+How it helps: The PAA sections in the Google SERPs will give you an idea of the things users would ask, thereby allowing you to optimise the content for the voice assistants such as Google Assistant and Siri.

 3. SEMrush or Ahrefs